PARADOX IN STRATIGRAPHY

 Each stratum of layered rocks has its own resistance to alteration, waves abrasion, frost, and bioerosion.
 This effect, named differential erosion, affects all types of rock in any climatic conditions on earth today.
 Moreover, erosion of low reliefs would never evenly level rock strata.
 Even powerful waves abrasion is unable to sweep away the effect of differential erosion.
 Storm waves and torrents abrasion might blunt small reliefs, but differential erosion will always amplify its effect.

-The richness and the beauty of our landscapes today are the results of differential erosion on a wide variety of strata.
-Nature is like an artist that needs time to sculpt his masterpiece made of forms and colors.
+The richness and beauty of our landscapes today are the result of differential erosion on a wide variety of strata.
+Nature is like an artist who needs time to sculpt his masterpiece of forms and colors.
 Rock surfaces exposed to an “aging” process give the best result.

 The Paleozoic and Mesozoic unconformities are rather flat and dull with no traces of aging, depleted of differential erosion features.
 Instead, nature was generating super razing/bulldozing events, unlike anything we see today.
 In the end, we would have to doubt seriously about the uniformitarian doctrine.